jarviscanada/jarvis_data_eng_IvanZapanta/core_java/grep/README.md

 ```

 ## Performance Issue
-The Java Grep Application encounters performance problems when handling extremely large files due to its initial approach of storing every line in memory.
+The app encounters performance problems when handling extremely large files due to its initial approach of storing every line in memory.
 However, by incorporating Java Stream and Lambda capabilities, as seen in the JavaGrepLambdaImp class, this memory concern is resolved.

 Java Streams enable functional programming like map-reduce transformations on collections without the need to retain data in memory, mitigating the previous memory-related issues.

 # Test
 All tests were conducted manually using various sample files of different sizes to compare results and enhance read and write efficiency.
 Additionally, JUnit was used to automate and simplify the testing process, ensuring the accuracy of the application's functionality.

 # Deployment
-The Java Grep application was packaged into a Docker image and made available on DockerHub for convenient access and usage.
+The app was containerized into a Docker image and is available on DockerHub for convenient access and usage.

 To obtain the Docker image and use the application, please follow the provided steps:
 ```bash
 # Pull the image from DockerHub
 docker/pull ivanzapanta123/grep